IBM/telco-network-cloud-drivers/content/reference/glossary.md

 Capabilities is a section of Assembly Descriptor or Resource Descriptor defining what functions the Resources or Assemblies are implementing.

 # Catalog, Assembly Catalog
-The repository within TNCO storing published Assembly Descriptors and Resources Descriptors.
+The repository within TNC-O storing published Assembly Descriptors and Resources Descriptors.

 # Cloud
 The cloud is a common term referring to accessing computer, information technology (IT), and software applications through a network connection, often by accessing data centers using wide area networking (WAN) or Internet connectivity.